techClick/directoryService/README.md

 and "searchlistings.php" in a folder called "MTLsearchAPI" located in "/workMotus".
-You can test the completed project and it's functionalities below by going to the page: http://jubeeapps.000webhostapp.com/workMotus/first.php Not:"first.php" is the index page.
+You can test the completed project and it's functionalities below by going to the page: http://jubeeapps.000webhostapp.com/workMotus/first.php
+Note: "first.php" is the index page.

 FUNCTIONALITIES:
 * Admin can log in and create a listing for a business.(for Access use "MTL456" )